Festival Groups

 • Portsmouth Shantymen

-The Portsmouth Shantymen have been described as a “power harmony group” who specialize in Sea Songs, but if it’s a good song they’ll give it a go anyway!
+The Portsmouth Shantymen have been described as a “power harmony group” who specialize in Sea Songs.

-They have been in existence since 1978 when the Christchurch Festival unexpectedly found itself without a shanty crew, which almost certainly makes them the longest continually running shanty group in the UK.
+They were formed in 1978 when the Christchurch Festival unexpectedly found itself without a Shanty Crew, which almost certainly makes them the longest continually running Shanty Group in the UK.

 • River Notes

-The River Notes have been singing since 2016 and the Falmouth Shanty Festival has become one of our favourite annual gigs!
-We are a mixed choir of 40 members who sing for the joy of it and always have fun both rehearsing and performing.
-We still hold our weekly practise sessions at the Falmouth Cricket Club which also gives the singers a chance to refresh their vocal cords at the bar!
+The River Notes have been singing since 2016.
+They are a mixed choir of 40 members who sing for the joy of it and always have fun both rehearsing and performing.
+They still hold weekly practise sessions at the Falmouth Cricket club which also gives the singers a chance to refresh their vocal cords at the bar!

 • Rum & Shrub